aarnphm/morph/docs/content/SRS/SRS.md

 >
 > Workflow updates for writers

-Rationale: `tinymorph` will introduce an alternative way to plan and write essays.
+Rationale: `morph` will introduce an alternative way to plan and write essays.

 > [!IMPORTANT] EoCE-2
 >
 > Real-time collaboration

-Rationale: `tinymorph` can provide real-time feedback on certain planning steps, which could influence how users approach one's writing.
+Rationale: `morph` can provide real-time feedback on certain planning steps, which could influence how users approach one's writing.

 ### Effects on the Installed Systems